Bundeswehr remains under fire for far-right extremism | DW | 23.03.2021

 "The incidents point to a systematic problem," says Dirk Laabs.
 He spent two years researching far-right tendencies in the police and the military, including the KSK, for his book "Enemies of the State in Uniform."

-Laabs identified a tendency to misunderstand what the whole notion of "an elite unit" is all about.
+Laabs identified a tendency to misunderstand the whole notion of "an elite unit."
 There is a lot of pressure and a lot of frustration among the soldiers over what they see as a lack of appreciation for their work in politics and broader society.
-This, says Laabs, has come together to create a toxic mood in which, "you get a unit that believes that it doesn't owe any accountability to anybody."
+This, says Laabs, has come together to create a toxic mood in which "you get a unit that believes that it doesn't owe any accountability to anybody."

 Laabs also argues that there is a leadership problem, with senior officers turning a blind eye to far-right incidents and infringements.
 The result is that soldiers who might otherwise speak out tend to keep their heads down.